 I entered Scotland on a tourist visa because, originally, we thought we would get married in Ireland.

-Once our plans changed and we decided to get married in Edinburgh instead, I needed to get approval from the Home Office to get married here as a foreigner.
+But our plans changed and we decided to get married in Edinburgh instead.
+So I needed to get approval from the Home Office to get married here as a foreigner.

 It is possible to get married in Scotland if you entered on a tourist visa.
 However, you might have to wait longer for approval.